springernature/vpat/nature.md

 <br><br>
 On some immersive special feature pages (e.g. Nature Outlook), some text may have insufficient contrast.
 When we become aware of deficiencies, we immediately take steps to repair these problems.
 <br><br>
+When supplied by authors who publish with us, some images may contain text with insufficient contrast.
+While we offer guidelines for authors on high contrast text, we currently have no way to verify its use in supplied images.
+<br><br>
 Third-party advertising scripts may inject content with insufficient contrast.
 </td>
 </tr>